SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

 ## Impeller damage
+In centrifugal pumps, the impeller can be damaged, which will
 ## Improper wiring
 Improper or damaged wiring can also cause a pump to malfunction or stop working.
 One way to investigate electrical issues is to test wires for power and resistance.
 Water pumps typically come in 2-wire and 3-wire configurations.
 This guide explains the difference between 2-wire and 3-wire pumps and how they are wired: https://www.waterpumpsdirect.com/stories/1852-Well-Pump-Installation-Guide.html